 - V4: in the fifth intercostal space in the midclavicular line.

-- V5: at the same level as electrode V4, in the left anterior axillary line.
+- V5: in the horizontal plane of V4 in the anterior axillary line.

-- V6: at the same level as electrodes V4 and V5, in the left midaxillary line.
+- V6: in the horizontal plane of V4 and V5 in the midaxillary line.

 Electrodes for Right-Side and Posterior Leads

 In certain patients, in case of suspicion of posterior or right ventricle myocardial infarction, it is advisable to place the electrodes in positions other than described to obtain the posterior and right-sided leads.

 Remember: electrodes should not be confused with leads.
 Electrodes refer to the devices we place on the patient and leads refer to the tracing of the electrical activity on the electrocardiogram.